 Nutrition education is a natural part of sports and fitness.
-Through partnerships with GrowingGreat and the GrowingGreat Chefs program, students learn about the importance of a healthy diet and how to make healthier food choices within the context of their local community.
+Through partnerships with GrowingGreat and the GrowingGreat Chefs program, as well as our student meals vendor Revolution Foods, students learn about the importance of a healthy diet and how to make healthier food choices within the context of their local community.
 Sports Clubs are supplemented with tournaments, scrimmages, and ceremonies to highlight members' achievements.
 For many participants, these events are unique opportunities to participate in team sports and collaboration.